samTheComputerArchitect/samTheComputerArchitect/README.md

 I'm always exploring new ways to push my understanding of hardware and software — from building my own CPUs to experimenting with unique architecture designs.

+The official SAP-2 assembler form PyPI — now with 1,400+ downloads! its called "sap2assembler"

 Feel free to follow my journey!!!